emissary-ingress/emissary/docs/index.md

 Ambassador is a production tested, open source API Gateway that exposes the power of [Envoy Proxy](https://www.envoyproxy.io) in Kubernetes.

-* [Install Ambassador](/user-guide/install).
+* [Install Ambassador Edge Stack](/user-guide/install-edge-stack).
 Quick start instructions for deploying Ambassador for both development environments (Docker, Docker Compose) and Kubernetes (via Kubernetes YAML or Helm).

 * [Concepts](/concepts/overview).
 Core concepts that cover Ambassador's architecture and how it should be used.